 California has recently adopted some laws that have significantly changed the landscape for owners of both single-family homes and multifamily buildings.
 Specifically, under Assembly Bill No. 68 and No. 881, homeowners throughout the state are now allowed to build an Accessory Dwelling Unit (ADU) , a Junior Accessory Dwelling Unit (JADU) or both.
 If this is already too much jargon for you, here’s the definition of an ADU.

 Here at GreatBuildz, a free service in Los Angeles that connects homeowners in Los Angeles, Orange County, Ventura or San Diego with reliable general contractors, we get inquiries every day about Junior ADU and garage conversion projects – here are some tips to get you started.

 Junior Accessory Dwelling Unit – What is a JADU?

-The new California ADU laws which went into effect January 1, 2020, allows homeowners to build a Junior Accessory Dwelling Unit (JADU) on their property in addition to the main house and an ADU.
+The new California ADU laws which went into effect January 1, 2020, allow homeowners to build a Junior Accessory Dwelling Unit (JADU) on their property in addition to the main house and an ADU.
 The Junior ADU is limited to 500sf, but that’s enough space for a studio or 1-bedroom unit.
 Los Angeles and other Southern California cities are following the direction of the State and integrating these new laws into their specific ordinances.